sophgo/sophon-demo/docs/FAQ_EN.md

 ```bash
 sudo rm /tmp/vid_*
 ```
+### 4.5 bm_free_device failed
+May be caused by:
+1. This device_mem has not been allocated memory, or has been freed.

+2. If the memory of a bm_image is attached, it is better to call only the detach function, not to call the bm_image_free_contiguous_mem to release it, otherwise the subsequent device_mem will fail to be released.

 ## 5 Accuracy test related issues
 ### 5.1 The inference result of FP32 BModel is inconsistent with that of the original model